opensourcedesign/opensourcedesign.github.io/docs/content-needed.md

 **File:** `content/events/2026-03-09-fosdem-2026-wrap-up.md`
 **Migration task:** New content backlog (see `migration-plan-hugo.md`)

-This post was merged to `master` after the Hugo branch diverged.
+This post was merged to `main` after the Hugo branch diverged.
 It needs to be manually ported from:
-`master` branch → `_posts/2026-03-09-FOSDEM-2026-wrap-up.md`
+`main` branch → `_posts/2026-03-09-FOSDEM-2026-wrap-up.md`

 **What to do:**
 - Copy the content